dalvinishant/database-engineering/Storage_Concepts.md

 #### Heap

 - Heap as a data structure is used to store pages one after another for table
-- This is where actual data is stored including everything
+- This is where actual data is stored including everything(i.e metadata + rows)
 - Traversing heap is expensive

 #### Index